 - List Template 2 – Horizontal list with images and optional hint

-- Body Template 1 – Full-width text or images
+- Body Template 1 – Full-width text (use Body Template 7 for best support of full-width images)

 - Body Template 2 – Image right with short text on left with optional hint